rsyncOSX/RsyncUIdocs/content/post/configfiles.md

 +++
-author = "RsyncOSX"
+author = "Thomas Evensen"
 date = "2020-04-16"
-title =  "RsyncOSX config files" tags = ["config file"] categories = ["general information"] description = "Where does RsyncOSX stores the various configuration files." lastmod = "2020-10-23"
+title =  "RsyncUI config files" tags = ["config file"] categories = ["general information"] description = "Where does RsyncUI stores the various configuration files." lastmod = "2020-10-23"
 +++
-RsyncOSX stores its configurations, schedules and log records either as [property list files](https://en.wikipedia.org/wiki/Property_list) or [JSON](https://en.wikipedia.org/wiki/JSON) files.
+RsyncUI stores its configurations, schedules and log records either as [property list files](https://en.wikipedia.org/wiki/Property_list) or [JSON](https://en.wikipedia.org/wiki/JSON) files.
 Default format is property list files, the user can change [the format to JSON](/post/json/).

-The storage of config files is default in `$HOME/.rsyncosx/macserialnumber`.
-Existing users of previous versions of RsyncOSX can move configfiles from old localization (`Documents/Rsync/macserialnumber`) to new by selecting `Move` from the `File` menu of RsyncOSX.
+The storage of config files is default in `$HOME/.RsyncUI/macserialnumber`.
+Existing users of previous versions of RsyncUI can move configfiles from old localization (`Documents/Rsync/macserialnumber`) to new by selecting `Move` from the `File` menu of RsyncUI.
 In the `About` the used path for configuration files is shown.

-Configuration files are store in `$HOME/.rsyncosx/macserialnumber`.
-RsyncOSX evaluates the computer mac serial number at startup.
+Configuration files are store in `$HOME/.RsyncUI/macserialnumber`.
+RsyncUI evaluates the computer mac serial number at startup.

 ## Configurations as plist